plenigo/plenigo_wordpress_plugin/readme.txt

 [pl_checkout prod_id="{{PRODUCT ID}}" title="{{BUTTON TITLE}}"
 class="{{CSS CLASS}}"]{{DISPLAY TEXT AFTER PURCHASE}}[/pl_checkout]

+**Checkout Button (persistent)**
 Same as pl_checkout but it will show the checkout button even if the product is bought.

 [pl_checkout_button prod_id="{{PRODUCT ID}}" title="{{BUTTON TITLE}}"
 class="{{CSS CLASS}}"][/pl_checkout_button]

+**Failed Payments button**
 Same as pl_checkout_button but it will trigger the failed payments list instead of checking out a particular product.

 [pl_failed title="{{BUTTON TITLE}}" class="{{CSS CLASS}}"][/pl_failed]

+**Subscription renewal button**
 Same as pl_checkout but it will set the "Subcription Renew" flag for this purchase.

 [pl_renew prod_id="{{PRODUCT ID}}" title="{{BUTTON TITLE}}"
 class="{{CSS CLASS}}"]{{DISPLAY TEXT AFTER PURCHASE}}[/pl_renew]

+**Plenigo User Profile replacement**
+To render a complete user profile with the current data from plenigo, just create a nuew Page (i.e.: /PlenigoProfile ) and put the Shortcode below to render a nice (and customizable) user profile.

+[pl_user_profile]Sorry the user is not logged in to plenigo[/pl_user_profile]

+After that copy the URL of the newly cerated page and paste it in the Profile URL setting at the Plenigo Login section.

 This hidden HTML tag will let plenigo know where the plugin should trim the contents of the post and show the payment curtain.
 This allows to